 Visit several ancient giant Baobab trees dating back to the period in history referred to as Magna Carta, which is between 800 to 1,200 years.

-4. Climb Highest Point at Meru National Park
+4. Climb the Highest Point at Meru National Park

 5. Explore River Tana in a Motorboat